-FIA_API.1 PI Authentication Proof of Identity 1 TOE, an object or an authoriz
+FIA API.1 FIA_API Authentication Proof of Identity 1 TOE, an object or an authori Management: FIA_API.1 1 0 2) , un object of un ununer

-Management: FIA_API.1

 The following actions could be considered for the management functions in FMT: Management of authentication information used to prove the claimed identity.

 Audit: FIA_API.1

 There are no actions defined to be auditable.

 FIA_API.1 Authentication Proof of Identity

 Hierarchical to: No other components.

 Dependencies: No dependencies.

-FIA\API.1.1 The TSF shall provide a [assignment: authentication mechanism] to prove the identity of the [selection: TOE, [assignment: object, authorized user or role]] to an external entity.
+FIA_API.1.1 The TSF shall provide a [assignment: authentication mechanism ] to prove the identity of the [selection: TOE , [assignment: object, authorized user or role]] to an external entity.